SCC-Skelly-Foundation/.github/profile/README.md

 # How are we different?

-Well, unlike most languages, you don't need to worry about memory.
+Well, most languages, you don't need to worry about memory.
 Even if a language provides memory control, it will still handle it for you (Go, C#, etc).
 C/C++ may be too hard for others to learn or just not matching their needs.
 With Skelly, we aim to provide a suitable solution to this problem while allowing you to freely control your memory.
 Don't worry about causing leaks, Skelly will still help you and ensure you have optimised code.